 - Group Therapy,

 When doctors prescribe medication for managing bipolar depression, it’s typically with the goal of putting a floor on how low someone can feel and a ceiling on how high they can feel—this helps to balance out one’s mood and thinking, allowing them to have more stability and control over their life and schedule.
+These typically involve mood stabilizers used to treat a wide variety of mood disorders.

 Lifestyle Changes For Managing Bipolar Depression